negotiate-merge/rotadyne-fluid-net/README.md

 ### Objectives - past and present

-- [ ] Organize ssh keys for local server and fix gui usage of config.py.
 - [ ] Configure Port forwarding rules from WAN -> LAN to allow for control behind the gateway NAT
   - ssh WAN:2223 -> 10.130.1.210:22
   - http WAN:8080 -> 10.130.1.210:8080
   - mqtt WAN:1883 -> 10.130.1.210:1883
 - [ ] When the gateway goes offline and the node is unable to communicate the messages get quede' up due to having not recevied an ack.
 Once the node comes back online it spams chirpstack and by extension the mqtt feed which resluts in a preriod of sporadic behaviour.
 This should be avoided as we do not require unecessary switching of the machine in response to events of the past, we only care about the current state in this case.
 Perhaps we could look at a timestamp validity check?
 - [ ] Figure out how to run gui from desktop icon.
-- [ ] Implement a [Logging window](https://tkdocs.com/tutorial/text.html#modifying) in to the gui app (not important)
+- [ ] Implement a [Logging window](https://tkdocs.com/tutorial/text.html#modifying) in to the gui app (not critical)
 - [ ] Use a  verticle 'progress bar' widgit to display tank level instead of light indicator.
-Eg( 40% for open 80% for closed)
+Eg( 40% for open 80% for closed) (not critical)
+- [x] Organize ssh keys for local server and fix gui usage of config.py.
 - [x] Restarting the controller on server requires a poll uplink at the end of the procedure to get curent status.
 - [x] Buttons display incorrectly at gui start up.
 - [x] Hide the emergency light when emergency is not present but have the layout of the page maintained.